AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

    ![Properties icon in top toolbar](assets/chlimage_1-171.png)

-1. Edit various metadata properties under the various tabs.
-However, you cannot modify the asset type in the properties page.
+1. You can edit various metadata properties under the available tabs.
+However, you cannot modify the asset [!UICONTROL Type] in the Basic tab of properties page.

    ![Basic tab of asset Properties, where asset type cannot be changed](assets/asset-properties-basic-tab.png)

    *Figure: Basic tab on asset Properties*

    To modify the MIME type for an asset, use a custom metadata schema form or modify an existing form.
 See [Edit Metadata Schema Forms](/help/assets/metadata-schemas.md#edit-metadata-schema-forms) for more information.
 If you modify the metadata schema for a certain MIME type, the properties page layout for assets with the current MIME type and all asset subtypes are modified.
 For example, modifying a jpeg schema under `default/image` only modifies the metadata layout (asset properties) for assets with MIME type `image/jpeg`.
 However, if you edit the default schema, your changes modify the metadata layout for all types of assets.